-Under the NWPTA, British Columbia, Alberta and Saskatchewan have agreed to reconcile or mutually recognize occupational standards, so people can work in their occupation in all three provinces.
+Under the NWPTA, British Columbia, Alberta, Saskatchewan and Manitoba have agreed to reconcile or mutually recognize occupational standards, so people can work in their occupation in all three provinces.

-Professionals and skilled tradespersons certified in one province will be recognized as qualified in all three provinces.
+Professionals and skilled tradespersons certified in one province will be recognized as qualified in the other three provinces.
 The benefit of the NWPTA is that workers will not need to go through material examinations or training to practice their chosen occupation.

 - List of occupations for which one or more provinces require certification, licensing or registration

 Some occupations are not regulated in all four provinces.
 For individuals moving to a province that regulates from a province that does not, the individual will have to meet the requirements of the regulatory authority in order to obtain a license or certification to work in that province.
 Over time, reconciliation of all occupations should create full labour mobility for all occupations.

 To determine the registration process for your occupation, please contact the regulatory authority in the province where you wish to be certified.

 - List of Manitoba regulatory authorities